Molugan/wav2letter/recipes/voxpopuli/README.md

 Wav2letter checkpoints from the [voxpopuli paper](https://arxiv.org/abs/2101.00390) as well as some code to load them.
 They correspond to the implementation of wav2vec as described in https://arxiv.org/abs/2011.00093.

+The VoxPopuli dataset can be directly downloaded from the [VoxPopuli repository](https://github.com/facebookresearch/voxpopuli/).

 The code included in this folder is a patched version of the original code developped by the [wav2letter team](https://github.com/facebookresearch/wav2letter/tree/masked_cpc/recipes/joint_training) in order to include the pre-training.

 ## Loading the checkpoint